yuvaldori/gigaspaces-wiki-jekyll/xap100net/domain-service-host.markdown

 # Hosting the Service in the Grid

 The next step is hosting the service in the grid.
-Hosting the service is done on the server side within a processing unit that hosts the service, when using the [Basic Processing Unit Container](./basic-processing-unit-container.html), all types which has the \[SpaceRemotingService\] attribute, will automatically be created and hosted:
+Hosting the service is done on the server side using a processing unit, all types which has the \[SpaceRemotingService\] attribute, will automatically be created and hosted:

 {% highlight csharp %}
 [SpaceRemotingService]